unsik6/unsik6.github.io/_posts/2022-01-22-sparta-git-week1.md

 </center>
 <br/><br/>

 <p id = "1"><font size = "5"><b>1.
-What is 'Git' and 'Github'?</b></font></p>
+What is 'Git' and 'GitHub'?</b></font></p>
 <hr style="border: solid 0.1px black;">
 <center><img src = "https://user-images.githubusercontent.com/80208196/150519742-4c9df8d8-e114-47c6-a606-e5af17789b7b.jpg" width="500" height="250"></center>
 &nbsp;&nbsp;<b><I>Git</I></b>, distributed reversion control system, is the instrument for verscion control and mangement of source code.
 You can check the version by <I>history</I> of Git and revise code or fix errors.
 Moreover, It is useful for collaborating with others.
 You can merge the work others did.
 Also, you can check and confirm who, when, what part of your project is created or revised.
 At the same time, Git even automatically checks any differences added by anyone else.
 It prevents any work getting deleted or harmed by other works.
 But Git only compares the works done using languages or tools basically set.
 If you want to automatically check by Git the difference of works done using Microsoft words, images and etc, you have to set some options.
 Otherwise, you can only check the difference of the size of files.<br/><br/>
-&nbsp;&nbsp;<I><b>Github</b></I> is the service including the remote repository of Git and the community for developers.
-Github serves the remote repository of the project by using Git.
+&nbsp;&nbsp;<I><b>GitHub</b></I> is the service including the remote repository of Git and the community for developers.
+GitHub serves the remote repository of the project by using Git.
 You can manage your projects by the repository in internet and the functions you have to develop using <I>Issues</I>.
-Github also serve some functions like SNS for developers.
+GitHub also serve some functions like SNS for developers.
 You can search some open-source project and technologies you are interested in.
 Moreover, you can contribute some projects if you want.<br/><br/>

 <br/>
 <p id = "2"><font size = "5"><b>2.
 What is 'commit'?</b></font>